brson/multirust/README.md

 It keeps Cargo's metadata isolated per toolchain via the `CARGO_HOME` environment variable.

+`multirust` saves settings and toolchains in `~/.multirust`.
+The directory is initialized when using the `multirust` command to set the default channel, or when setting an override or default for first time.

 # Can you trust Rust binaries?

 Although multirust verifies signatures of its downloads if GPG is